-Just by reading the Sfax’s own description, it’s clear the service targets an audience that is a bit more specialized than the average fax service.
+Just by reading the Sfax’s own description, it’s clear the service targets an audience that is a bit more specialized than many of the best online fax services out there.
 Scrypt, which provides the Sfax cloud faxing service, has worked in health care for almost two decades.
 So it makes sense that Sfax would distinguish itself by underscoring its HIPAA compliance.

 Since our last look at Sfax, that’s even more true: Scrypt has doubled-down on its health care focus, with new features such as integration with Citrix Sharefile for Healthcare.
-(Note that Scrypt and Sfax have been bought by fax powerhouse J2 Global, which also operates MetroFax and Efax.)
+(Note that Scrypt and Sfax are now owned by Consensus Cloud Solutions, which also operates MetroFax, MyFax and Efax Plus.)

 Sfax review: Pricing

 Sfax's pricing is definitely geared toward a professional audience.
 Plans start at $29 per month for 350 pages.
-For 700, it costs $49, and scales up to $159 for the Pro account with 2,500 pages per month.
-Annual pricing shaves about 30 percent off those prices.
+For 700, it costs $49, and scales up to $99 for the Contender account with 1,500 pages per month.
+Annual pricing gives one month free.

 All plans include a toll-free number.
 BAAs are available starting at the $49 tier.

-Free Trial: Sfax lets you try out its service for 14 days; you will need to provide a credit card when you sign up, though.
+Free Trial: Sfax is one of the rare services that still has a trial, for 14 days; you will need to provide a credit card when you sign up, though.

 Sfax review: Setup